fltk-rs/demos/README.md

 - Samples directory – Within the fltk-rs repository is a [examples directory](https://github.com/fltk-rs/fltk-rs/tree/master/fltk/examples) that includes stand-alone samples of how to use different components of the library.
 Examples range from simple windows to more advanced applications with multiple windows and complex controls.

 - Demo apps – In addition to the code examples, this demo provides a number of demo apps that demonstrate fltk-rs' ability to integrate with other projects in the Rust ecosystem.
-These apps include examples of integration with popular projects like Reqwest, Serde, Tokyo, and many others.
+These apps include examples of integration with popular projects like Reqwest, Serde, Tokio, and many others.

 ### Requirements